mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Constants

-- defined with `const` keyword
+Go constants are defined using the `const` keyword.
-- must be initialized to a primitive literal or an expression that can be computed at compile-time and results in a primitive value
+They must be initialized to a primitive literal or an expression that can be computed at compile-time and results in a primitive value.
-- ex. const BLACKJACK = 21
+For example, `const HOT = 100`.

 ## Operators